 Indian Monuments belonging to different historical eras can be found across the length and breadth of the country.
 Wherever you go you would find some historical monuments of India.
-It is like history in India continues to live through these Indian monuments scattered across the Indian landscape.
+It is like history in India continues to live through these monuments scattered across the landscape of the nation.

 Indian Monuments built by Women

 Not many names pop up.
-So here is my list of Indian Monuments built by women.
+So here is my list of them built by women.

 Maharani Temple, Gulmarg